 Become an Amateur Mixologist with These Cool Summer Cocktails

-The long, warm days of summer have arrived.
+The long, warm days of summer will soon arrive.
 There’s no better way to spend them than sipping your favorite beverage with friends, outdoors.
 As for me, I always love a refreshing seasonal cocktail.

 Summertime brings an abundance of fresh fruits and herbs that can be mixed into all sorts of flavorful craft cocktails.